JiapengLi/OpenWrt-luci-app-ser2net/README.md

 # luci-app-ser2net

 These patches come from OpenWrt forum, are used to add ser2net service to OpenWrt LuCI.
-I did some collection work and make the source files to the patch format in order to make it easier to use.
+I did some collection work and make the source files to be in patch format in order to make it easier to use.

 ## Introduction
 **openwrt-packages-add-luci-app-ser2net-support.patch** --> This patch is the init scripts of ser2net.